88rising

-88rising (stylized as 88⬆), formerly known as CXSHXNLY (pronounced “cash only”), is an American music company that founder Sean Miyashiro describes as a "hybrid management, record label, video production, and marketing company".
+88rising (stylized as 88⬆), formerly known as CXSHXNLY (pronounced "cash only"), is an American record label founded in 2015 by Sean Miyashiro and Jaeson Ma.
+The company is known for promoting Asian and Asian American artists in the global music market.
+They have also build a multimedia ecosystem that spans music, video production, live events, and digital content.
+According to their website, Miyashiro describes it as a "hybrid management, record label, video production, and marketing company".